The countdown to Biology Week 8-16th October 2016 has begun.

 We have ten kits of biochemistry activities schools can borrow that provide excellent enrichment activities to support the secondary curriculum.
 Each activity introduces participants to new concepts, vocabulary and cutting edge science, with five topics including he five topics stem cells, antibiotic resistance and genetic modification.

 Get young people thinking about the biology in the world all around them, as well as exploring the possibility of communicating a scientific message through art.
 Create a biology-themed art collage, model or sculpture and tweet us your #BioArtAttack creations!
-This art competition took place in 2014 - see the full shortlist for inspiration.
+We held a national BioArtAttack competition in 2014 - see the full shortlist for inspiration.

 Celebrate the great biologists of the past in order to inspire those of the future.